 At Your Local SNAP Office

 Many people like to apply for benefits in person and you have the right to do so.
 Every state has at least one office and most major cities will have at least one office for you to go fill out a paper application in.
-You can find out where the office nearest to you is by visiting the SNAP Application and Local Office Locators webpage.

 As you can see, it is easier than ever to apply for SNAP benefits.
 You can either apply online, over the phone, or in person at your local office.
 If you are unsure whether you qualify or not then you have nothing to lose by beginning the application process and seeing if you are eligible or not.
 What do you have to lose?